 Assume you are the chief architect of a large information system.
 Evolution is inevitable, maintenance takes up to 70% of resources that are always limited, time is pressing and you have to keep the system up to date, correct, without failures and satisfactory for the users.
-In this section, we relate the key findings of our study with guidelines on designing and building both tables and applications that access them, so as to sustain the evolution of the database part gracefully.
+In this section, we related the key findings of our study with guidelines on designing and building both tables and applications that access them, so as to sustain the evolution of the database part gracefully.

 Life and death of tables: only the thin die young, all the wide ones seem to live for ever.
-The Γ pattern says: "Large-schema tables typically survive".
+The $\Gamma$ pattern says: "Large-schema tables typically survive".
 Yet, more than half of the tables are of short schema sizes and up to 80% of tables have less than 10 attributes, and in fact, it is the short-sized tables' category being the one with short durations and table deletions.
-The deletions of these "narrow" tables typically take place early in the lifetime of the project, either due to deletion or due to renaming (which is equivalent from the point of view of the applications: they crash in both cases).
-To address change, we strongly denounce table denormalization as a solution that reduces the number of potentially evolution-prone, thin tables by introducing few, artificially wide, reference tables.
-Rather, we suggest the usage of views as an evolution-buffering, "API-like" mechanism between applications and databases.
+The deletions of these "narrow" tables typically take place early in the lifetime of the project either due to deletion or due to renaming (which is equivalent from the point of view of the applications: they crash in both cases).